azamlerc/fuzzy-names/README.md

 ### Sample code

 The sample code for this article is based on a script written in Swift.
-If you have a Mac, you can download the source code `here` and run the script in Xcode.
+If you have a Mac, you can download the [source code](https://github.com/azamlerc/fuzzy-names) and run the script in Xcode.

 ## Algorithm